 Runtime: 85 minutes

-Although this is my very favorite film rendition of the novella, The Muppet Christmas Carol ends up being the sixth most text-inclusive of the seven films analyzed in this round.
+This is my very favorite film rendition of the novella, but it’s still a bit of a lightweight when it comes to including content from the book.
 This is probably to be expected—Dickens wasn’t writing a script for a Muppet movie, after all.

 People who love The Muppet Christmas Carol will often cite two advantages this movie has over every other film adaptation.
 The first is Michael Caine’s stellar, straight-faced performance as Ebenezer Scrooge as a human in a sea of zany felt creatures.